polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/GaiaSoul Gold Partner Program/01 - Become a GaiaSoul Gold Partner.md

 Magic Menu commands, Hypereval snippets, Hyper IDE plugins, or entire applications and modules - Allowing you to create a _"bonus distribution"_, being much more than the _"core download"_ of Phosphorus Five's Open Source and Free Software distribution.
-We will also supply you with additional tutoring material, such as how to further tighten your security of your distribution, setup the system on multiple heterogenous servers, etc, etc, etc.
+We will also supply you with additional tutoring material, such as how to further tighten the security of your distribution, setup the system on multiple heterogenous servers, etc, etc, etc.

 We will also give you access to additional material explaining how to create your own documentation files, to